UTSA vs. UTEP NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- UTSA's games this season have gone over 53 points five of eight times.

-- UTEP and its opponents have combined to score more than 53 points in two games this season.
+- UTSA and its opponents have gone over the current 53-point total in five of eight games this season.

-- The combined points per game average of the two teams, 64.3, is 11.3 points above Saturday's over/under.
+- The combined points per game average of the two teams, 64.3, is 11.3 points greater than Saturday's over/under.

-- The 39.2 combined points per game that these two squads have allowed this season are 13.8 fewer than the 53 total in this contest.

-- The Roadrunners and their opponents have scored an average of 60.5 points per game in 2021, 7.5 more than Saturday's total.
+- This contest's total is 13.8 points greater than the 39.2 these two squads combine to surrender per game this season.

-- The 52.3 PPG average total in Miners games this season is 0.7 points fewer than this game's over/under.
+- In 2021, games involving the Miners have averaged a total of 52.3 points, 0.7 fewer than this game's set over/under.

 UTSA Stats and Trends

-- UTSA has played eight games, with seven wins against the spread.

-- The Roadrunners have been favored by 11 points or more four times this season and are 3-1 ATS in those contests.
+- The Roadrunners are 3-1 ATS when favored by 11 points or more this season.

-- UTSA's games this year have hit the over on three of eight set point totals (37.5%).
+- UTSA's games this year have gone over the total in three out of eight opportunities (37.5%).

-- UTSA is 7-1 against the spread and 8-0 overall when the team piles up over 295.6 yards.
+- UTSA is 7-1 against the spread and 8-0 overall when the team picks up more than 295.6 yards.

 - The Roadrunners have seven giveaways this season, while the Miners have 13 takeaways .